Zainab-Omar/post-grad-react-project/README.md

 As your final project, your React app should be a shining example of your programming skills.
-Refactoring your app will not only help you review what you've learned, but gives you an opportunity to show that you are thoughful about structure and readability.
+Refactoring your app will not only help you review what you've learned, but allows you to show that you are thoughtful about structure and readability.
 One specific challenge for React - components.
 Components are flexible enough that we could theoretically build our whole app in a single one.
 It is also possible to go to the opposite extreme and have tons of small components.
-Refactoring provides an opportunity to find a happy medium: components that follow logical and readable design patterns.
+Refactoring provides an opportunity to find a happy medium: configuring components so they follow logical and readable design patterns.
 The official React documentation provides [a guide on thinking in React][] that might help in identifying what to refactor in your project.
-In addition, keep the following questions in mind while refactoring:
+Also, keep the following questions in mind while refactoring:

 - **Is the code DRY?
-Is there any redundant content that could be reduced or abstracted?** Sometimes, it is easier to duplicate code in multiple components than reorganizing the heirarchy of components.
+Is there any redundant content that could be reduced or abstracted?** Sometimes, it is easier to duplicate code in multiple components than reorganizing the hierarchy of components.
 Take some time to clean up any repetitive patterns in your code.
 You might discover a better, more understandble structure for your components that reduces the need for extra code.
 - **Can you spot and unnecessary or overly complicated code?** Along similar lines, the component structure can sometimes lead to convoluted code as we try to get features to work.
-Sometimes, we try things until something sticks.
+Occasionally, we try things until something sticks.
   Sometimes, the moment a piece of code works, we move on to the next task without reconsidering what we've written.
 Now is the time to look back and find examples of this in your project.